DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/zoom-and-pan.md

 # React Chart - Zoom and Pan

-The React Chart allows to set viewport.
-It supports mouse and touch events on its plot and allows you to pan and zoom.
+Users can zoom and pan (scroll) the React Chart.
+These actions change the chart's viewport.
+Mouse and touch gestures are supported.

 ## Basic Setup

-Import the [ZoomAndPan](../reference/zoom-and-pan.md) plugin and add it to the Chart component to enable the feature.
+Import the [ZoomAndPan](../reference/zoom-and-pan.md) plugin and add it to the `Chart` component to enable zooming and panning.

 Note that the [plugin order](./plugin-overview.md#plugin-order) is important.

 ### Uncontrolled Mode

-In uncontrolled mode, add `ZoomAndPan` plugin to the Chart component.
+In uncontrolled mode, add the `ZoomAndPan` plugin to the `Chart` component.

 .embedded-demo({ "path": "zoom-pan/uncontrolled", "showThemeSelector": true })

 ### Controlled Mode

-In controlled mode, pass the options to the `ZoomAndPan` plugin's `viewport` property and handle `onViewportChange` event to control zoom and pan externally.
+In controlled mode, pass the viewport's coordinates to the `ZoomAndPan` plugin's `viewport` property and handle `onViewportChange` event to control zoom and pan externally.

 .embedded-demo({ "path": "zoom-pan/controlled", "showThemeSelector": true })

-## Particular setup for a scale
+## Enable Zooming or Panning Inidividually

-Use the `interactionWithArguments` and `interactionWithValues` properties to enable only zooming or only panning for a corresponding scale.
+Use the `interactionWithArguments` and `interactionWithValues` properties to enable zooming or panning individually for corresponding scales.

 .embedded-demo({ "path": "zoom-pan/datetime", "showThemeSelector": true })

-### Zooming by region
+## Zoom by Selecting a Region

-Zooming by region is performed when mouse button and `zoomRegionKey` are pressed.
-Zoom is applied when mouse button is released.
+Users can zoom a region by selecting it with the mouse drag gesture while pressing the `zoomRegionKey`.
+Zooming is applied when the mouse button is released.